pythonicforge/ml-journey/README.md

 - **Tutorials**: Contains various tutorials that I have followed or created to understand different concepts in Data Science and Machine Learning.
 - **Projects**: Includes mini-projects that I have worked on to apply the concepts learned.
+- **Books**: Includes books that I have used to learn the concepts applied.

 ## Usage